 I do not give incomplete!
-However, if your place of residence is carried away by a tsunami while completing your final exam, lab or assignment, I may reconsider.
+However, if your place of residence is carried away by a tsunami while completing your final project, I may reconsider.
 This means an incomplete may be granted in EXTREME circumstances.
 You must be receiving at least a C grade at the time of the tsunami.